-If this is a concern, ask if there are any exhibits that have a high amount of strobe or flashing lights or loud noises when you arrive.
+If this is a concern, ask if there are any exhibits that have a high amount of strobe or flashing lights, or loud noises when you arrive.
 If the front desk does not know, maintenance would be a good resource as well, since they often spend lots of time in these exhibits.
 When I volunteered at a sensory-friendly event, I warned parents of guests with sensory integration about some hidden buttons in exhibits that made loud animal noises, another machine that made loud croaking noises, and a light that was temporarily flickering in another exhibit.

 Because I have no depth perception, I find IMAX shows to be weird because I can’t wear the 3D glasses.
 However, many museums offer descriptive audio devices that can describe what is on screen without obscuring other dialogue.
 These devices should be requested when tickets are purchased, and some may require a safety deposit.

 When going to exhibits where visitors can touch objects, it helps to specify that a visitor has low vision.
-When I went to a museum where staff were throwing around an inflatable Earth, I didn’t realize what direction it was going in, and it hit me in the face.
-Staff can help by describing items thoroughly before offering it to a visitor to touch, and also warning them of any sharp sides there might be.
+When I went to a museum where the staff was throwing around an inflatable Earth, I didn’t realize what direction it was going in, and it hit me in the face.
+Staff can help by describing items thoroughly before offering them to a visitor to touch, and also warning them of any sharp sides there might be.
 If it is a live animal display, ask before grabbing the person’s hand, and then move their hand in the appropriate area.

 Often free, museums offer audio tours that describe items around the museum from a certain perspective- for example, Civil War history.
-These can be a great addition to other accessible materials, and often describe the exhibits well enough so that people can close their eyes and imagine what it looks like.
+These can be a great addition to other accessible materials and often describe the exhibits well enough so that people can close their eyes and imagine what it looks like.